NicoNiCoN11/Trimgalore_auto/README.md

 Steps for using :

 1. set the Trim_galore to the work path
-2. convert the .ipynb to .py by using the 'nbconvert' command
+2. convert the .ipynb to .py by using the 'nbconvert' command or download the ".py" version directly
 3. python Trimgalore_auto <path/to/data> <path/to/output>
 4. check the output path for your trimmed data